Gabriel Arias Preview, Player Props: Guardians vs. Giants

 Gabriel Arias At The Plate

-- In 16.3% of his games this season, Arias has driven in at least one run.
+- In 16.3% of his games this year, Arias has driven in at least one run.
 In six of those games (6.5%) he recorded two or more RBI.

+- He has scored in 27.2% of his games this season, with more than one run scored in 6.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.